KirstenMayland/cs61databases/ANALYSIS.md

 #### Questions The Dataset Is Capable Of Answering
 1) Does the amount of personal loss sustained by Russia vary with the seasons e.g. summer more losses than winter?
-2) Which dates have resulted in the top 10 greatest loss in Russian personnel lives in the war thus far?
+2) Which dates have resulted in the top 10 greatest losses in Russian armored personal carriers (APC) in the war thus far?
-3) What areas have seen the heaviest losses?
+3) What areas have seen the heaviest losses of vehicles and fuel tanks?
-4) Is there a correlation between POW's taken and losses of aircrafts, helicopters, or tanks?

 ### SQL Query #1
 ##### Does the amount of personal loss sustained by Russia vary with the seasons e.g. summer more losses than winter?